regoclint/prac/Notes.md

 Kadane's algo
 Tarjan's algo - Bridges
 Array deque can be used for front and back operations. sliding window
+new HashSet(Collection<? extends E) a collection can quickly be copied into a hashset

 Utility funcs